-Dr Clarke conducted a geophysical investigation of the sites several years ago with the help of Nivaleti Melekiola (Tu'akilaumea), the Lapaha town officer, who also has a special traditional role as a Falefa, or royal undertaker.
+Dr Clark conducted a geophysical investigation of the sites several years ago with the help of Nivaleti Melekiola (Tu'akilaumea), the Lapaha town officer, who also has a special traditional role as a Falefa, or royal undertaker.
 Niva has been collecting historical information from people.

 "We call this one Langi, but the name of the Langi is Paepae 'o Telea (the platform of Telea).
 The smaller Langi is Namoala," said Niva.

 Some of the tombs have got stacked vaults one on top of the other, and they have been used also for burials in modern times.
 Because there are bones around the outside of the ancient vaults Niva does not count out the possibility that sitting or standing attendants were buried with the chiefs.

 "It can be possible because when we found the body of the chief, it is around where the vault is, probably, of course you see the bones and don't know if sitting.
 Other skeletons around it look like somehow sitting, standing," Niva said.

 His information comes not from archaeology but from when the Ha'a Tufunga are preparing the modern burial sites in the tombs.

 Nivaleti Melekiola (Tu'akilaumea) at the Paepae 'o Tele'a

 Dr Clark has worked in Fiji, Samoa, Tonga and through Western Micronesia looking at very early human settlement of the Lapita people, and did post-doctoral research to look at the Tonga Maritime Empire, in the later stage of human expansion.